jefdaj/electionguard-cardano/milestone2/pubsub1-ipfs/README.md

 about path and creation date, uploads them to IPFS, and writes their CIDs to the file.

-Subscribers monitor the file for CIDs to fetch and pin, read the JSON, and to reconstruct the published directory structure.
+Subscribers monitor the file for CIDs to fetch and pin, read the JSON, and reconstruct the published directory structure.

 Syncing publisher -> subscribers works almost instantly on the local network,